 The government initially tackled the violence as a law-and-order issue, an approach that only made things worse.
 However, in a televised address on Oct.
 22, President Pinera apologized for having failed to recognize the genuine grievances behind the protests and set out a new social agenda.
 He proposed raising the top rate of income tax, boosting pensions and introducing a minimum guaranteed monthly income of 350,000 pesos.
 He also said the government was working on insurance to mitigate health costs, would seek to lower the price of medicines and freeze increases in electricity tariffs.
 He also promised to lower salaries for lawmakers, cut their number and limit re-election.
 On Oct.
 29, he replaced eight cabinet ministers.
-Meanwhile, the government has estimated the cost of damage at between $2 billion and $3 billion.
-On Nov.
-10, Pinera appeared to cede to another key demand of protesters as his government proposed a mechanism to write a new constitution.
+Meanwhile, the subway operator has estimated the cost of damage to its system at more than $300 million.

 Chile, a country of about 18 million people, has been one of the fastest-growing in the region for years, according to the World Bank.
 While the country has made great strides in reducing poverty in recent decades, many Chileans are deeply indebted, and the level of income inequality is one of the highest in the Organization for Economic Cooperation and Development, a club of 36, mostly rich countries.
 Household debt is rising and the savings rate is falling, while unemployment and pension payments are at the low end of the scale among the world’s wealthy nations.
 At the same time, political parties have done a poor job of channeling discontent.
 Chileans have the lowest levels of civic engagement in the OECD, according to the organization’s so-called Better Life Index, and mainstream parties have seen their support decline.